 - heart disease that affects blood pressure to the pelvic region

 - neuropathy (nerve damage) or stroke

-- low thyroid hormone and low testosterone levels
+- low thyroid hormone

 - birth defects that impair the ejaculation process